 Whaa…?
 Did I (and every professional film critic, who all praised it to the skies) see a different movie?
 “Bombs can’t fall in zero gravity” and other whiny horseshit was being hollered by pedantic dweebs as they flung themselves on their racecar beds in despair.
 (Sound doesn’t travel in space either, but everyone wants to hear those engines, lasers, and explosions, don’t they?
 Yes, you too, Neckbeard.
 Remember, it’s a fantasy.)

 Many of the complaints seemed to be along the lines of it didn’t “feel like” a Star Wars movie.
 “It’s too different” these guys pouted, and I’ll bet you a frosty mug of blue milk a lot of them were the same chinless wonders who bitched that The Force Awakens was “too much of the same.”
 Also, everyone seemed want Snoke to have some kind of awesome backstory, and everyone wanted Rey’s parents to be some kind of noteworthy figures.
 Well, guess what?
 Fuck ‘em, says The Last Jedi.
 None of that turns out to be important to the story as it barrells forward.
 Despite the (admittedly handy) existence of Wookieepdia, not every character needs an elaborate backstory, and not every character has to have family ties with other characters.
 (I suppose Kylo could be lying about Rey’s kin, but I hope not.)
+[2019 Ed.
+Note — He totally was.]
 The Star Wars galaxy is a little too small as it is.
 And they hated Rose, mostly for stopping Finn’s self-sacrifice.
 I sort of see their point, but a Star Wars “good guy/girl” can’t be selfish, short-sighted and a little dense?
 They all have to be noble heroes?
 How.
 Fucking.
 Boring.
 (A portion of the other Rose hatred came from blatant racist and misogynist incels who are a stain on Star Wars fandom.)